mateoKutnjak/chromaway-interview-assignment/README.md

 - Assignment was done on Ubuntu 22.04, but because of Docker it should be working on every OS.
 Docker engine version should be at least 19.0.5 (idealy 24.0.7 - latest version)

-## By running tests, all of the listed assignments are tested:
+## By running tests, all of the listed assignments are tested

 1. Enrolling new student to a existing course
 2. Counting how many students are enrolled in specific course